 Finely-ground coal is compressed into the shape of a pencil and heated at a constant rate in a calibrated steel retort in a furnace.
 The vertical displacement of a piston resting upon the pencil is recorded continuously as a function of time and temperature.
-The movement of the piston and resultant curve is characteristic of the swelling properties of the coal.
+The movement of the piston, and the resultant curve, are characteristic of the swelling properties of the coal.
 From this curve, the maximum upward and downward displacements and three characteristic temperatures are determined.
 The maximum dilatation is the key parameter and the highest value possible is considered optimal.
-Audibert-Arnu test and Ruhr test are slightly different dilatation tests, the difference being compaction of the pencil.
+The Audibert-Arnu test and Ruhr test are slightly different dilatation tests, the difference being compaction of the pencil.
 The Ruhr test produces slightly higher dilatation maximum values than the Audibert-Arnu test.
 This test, as in the case of the Gieseler test, is strongly influenced by rank.
 SANS 6072:2009 applies.

 4.7.5 Grey-King Coke Type Test